jrad9921/RadBrainDL/README.md

 1. SFCN from Peng et al, modified to
 2. Monai's 3D implementation of Densenet121
 3. Monai's 3D implementation of SwinTransformer

+## Directories
+Create directories of models, logs and scores inside main.
+Create directories of images and data outside the main.